-- 1. Planning and coordinating transportation activities to achieve applicable land management plan objectives and to ensure interdisciplinary, cost-effective input into the travel analysis process. - 2.
-Planning, developing, operating, maintaining, and monitoring all elements of the forest transportation system in their administrative unit. - 3.
-Designating the NFS roads, NFS trails, and areas on NFS lands on their administrative unit that are open to motor vehicle use by vehicle class and, if appropriate, by time of year.
-This responsibility may be delegated to district rangers. - 4.
-Developing and maintaining an adequate level of engineering, recreation, and trail management skills on their staff. - 5.
-Maintaining current transportation system data to meet national information requirements and motor vehicle use map (MVUM) standards. - 6.
-Entering into cooperative agreements with states, counties, other local governmental entities, and tribal governments as appropriate for cooperative planning, development, maintenance, and operation of forest transportation facilities. - 7.
-Entering into cooperative agreements with non-governmental organizations for maintenance and operation of NFS roads and NFS trails.
+1. Planning and coordinating transportation activities to achieve applicable land management plan objectives and to ensure interdisciplinary, cost-effective input into the travel analysis process.

+2. Planning, developing, operating, maintaining, and monitoring all elements of the forest transportation system in their administrative unit.

+3. Developing and maintaining an adequate level of engineering, recreation, and trail management skills on their staff.

+4. Maintaining current transportation system data to meet national information requirements MVUM and OSVUM standards.

+5. Entering into cooperative agreements with States, counties, other local governmental entities, and Tribal Governments as appropriate for cooperative planning, development, maintenance, and operation of forest transportation facilities.

+6. Entering into cooperative agreements with non-governmental organizations for maintenance and operation of NFS roads and NFS trails.

-8. Monitoring motor vehicle use as appropriate and feasible to ensure adherence to applicable laws, regulations, and policies and revising designations of roads, trails, and areas for motor vehicle use as needed to meet changing conditions (36 CFR 212.54 and 212.57).
+7. Monitoring motor vehicle use, including off-highway and over-snow vehicles use, as appropriate and feasible to ensure adherence to applicable laws, regulations, and policies and revising designations of roads, trails, and areas for motor vehicle use, including off-highway and over-snow vehicles use, as needed to meet changing conditions (36 CFR 212.54 and 212.57; FSM 7717.2 and 7718.2).